hospitalsistersofstfrancis_vfdwcmvrnxfzeja9/Hospital_Sisters_of_St_Francis.js

 International Community Symbol

-The Tau is a letter of the Greek alphabet, and in spiritual terms represents the end or the fulfillment of the revealed word.
+The tau is a letter of the Hebrew and Greek alphabet, and in spiritual terms represents the end or the fulfillment of the revealed word.
 It is a sign of life and salvation.
-In the Old Testament, the prophet marks those with a Tau who have chosen to reject a sinful lifestyle (Ezekiel 9:4).
+In the Old Testament, the prophet marks those with a tau who have chosen to reject a sinful lifestyle (Ezekiel 9:4).
 And in Revelation, those who received the sign of salvation on their foreheads professed themselves belonging to Jesus (Rev. 7:2-3).

-A sermon by Pope Innocent III in 1215 inspired St. Francis to use the Tau as a sign of his mission to preach penance and as an outward symbol of the religious order he founded.
+A sermon by Pope Innocent III in 1215 inspired St. Francis to use the tau as a sign of his mission to preach penance and as an outward symbol of the religious order he founded.
 He blessed people with it; he signed his letters with it; marked the walls of his cell.
-Therefore, it has become the symbol of the Franciscan movement.
+Therefore, the tau has become the symbol of the Franciscan movement.

 symbol